ptweezy/lotta-mine/README.md

 and your phone starts computing real SHA‑256d block-header hashes and (optionally) submitting them to a real mining pool over Stratum.
 The work is genuine and verifiable.
 The odds of winning are gloriously, cosmically bad — which is the whole point.
-It's a conversation piece, not an investment.
+It's a conversation piece....definitely not an investment.
+But maybe also a way to 'steal' power from your job?

 > A modern phone does on the order of **10⁶ hashes/second**.
 The Bitcoin network
 > does about **10²⁰**.
 At that rate, the expected time for a phone to solve a